 - those who certify that they will not invest more than 10% of their net assets in non-readily realisable securities.

-- Where no advice is provided to retail clients, an appropriateness test applies which requires firms to check that clients have the knowledge or experience to understand the risks involved.
+Where no advice is provided to retail clients, an appropriateness test applies which requires firms to check that clients have the knowledge or experience to understand the risks involved.

-- New rules set out in the Policy Statement created a new regulated activity of “operating an electronic system in relation to lending” (i.e. operating a loan-based crowdfunding platform) which aims to enhance the regulation of peer-to-peer lending platforms which were not regulated under the previous Consumer Credit Act regime.
+Consumer credit market, including loan-based crowdfunding (both peer-to-peer (P2P) and peer-to-business lending) has been regulated by the FCA since 1 April 2014.
+New rules set out in the Policy Statement created a new regulated activity of “operating an electronic system in relation to lending” (i.e. operating a loan-based crowdfunding platform) which aims to enhance the regulation of peer-to-peer lending platforms which were not regulated under the previous Consumer Credit Act regime.